dhankhar313/Coursera-Courses/An-Introduction-to-Programming-the-Internet-of-Things-(IOT)/Introduction to the Internet of Things and Embedded Systems/Week 3/Quiz.md

 ## Quiz

+### Question 1

 Under what conditions should an integrated circuit be used in an IoT device?

-1 point
+### Answer

     When highest performance is required.
     When lowest power is required.
     When the function is already commonly available as an integrated circuit.

-@All of the above.
+    All of the above.
+(Correct)

-2. Question 2
+### Question 2

 Given a choice between implementing a function as an integrated circuit (in hardware) or as a program (in software), what factor needs to be considered the least?

-1 point

-The cost of manufacturing the integrated circuit.

-The required time to design the integrated circuit vs. the program.

-The performance required of the final product.
+### Answer

-@The physical look of the final device.
+The physical look of the final device.

-3. Question 3
+### Question 3

 Generally, in a computer-based system, main memory is much larger than cache.

-1 point

-@True

-False
+### Answer

+True

-4. Question 4
+### Question 4

 What is the fastest type of storage in a computer-based device?

-1 point

-@Registers

-Cache

-Flash

-Main memory
+### Answer

+Registers

-5. Question 5
+### Question 5

 Which statement is false?

-1 point

-A programmer may write assembly code directly if performance is very important.

-High-level languages are generally easier to program in than assembly language.
+### Answer

-@Machine language is universal, allowing programs written in machine language to be executed on any microprocessor.
+Machine language is universal, allowing programs written in machine language to be executed on any microprocessor.

-Assembly code is easier to read than machine code.

-6. Question 6
+### Question 6

 What does an assembler generate?

-1 point
+### Answer

-@Machine code from assembly code.
+Machine code from assembly code.

-Assembly code from a high-level language.

-Assembly code from machine code.

-Machine code from a high-level language.

-7. Question 7
+### Question 7

 Compiled code generally executes faster than interpreted code.

-1 point

-@True

-False
+### Answer

+True

-8. Question 8
+### Question 8

 Which of the following is NOT a benefit of using an operating system?

-1 point

-Many programs can execute on the same processor at the same time.
+### Answer

-@The frequency of the microcontroller clock can be significantly increased.
+The frequency of the microcontroller clock can be significantly increased.

-The operating system provides a convenient programming interface to the hardware.

-The operating system enables separation between multiple processes.